-Federation Square is also a hub of Melbourne activities with function centres, guided tours at 11am and 2pm Monday - Saturday and over 2000 events held annually, including multicultural festivals, markets, film screenings, sporting events and much more.
+Federation Square is also a hub of Melbourne activities with function centres, guided tours and over 2000 events held annually, including multicultural festivals, markets, film screenings, sporting events and much more.

 There is so much to see and do at Fed Square:

-The Square is the focal point for all of Federation Square's events, festivals and activities, which is capable of holding up to 10,000 people at one time.
+The square is the focal point for all events, festivals and activities, capable of holding up to 10,000 people at one time.

-Paved in Western Australian (Kimberley region) sandstone cobbles, the Square rises to a gentle incline above street level offering spectacular views of the City, Southbank and the Yarra River.
+Paved in Western Australian sandstone cobbles, the square rises to a gentle incline offering spectacular views of the City, Southbank and the Yarra River.

-The Square's versatile layout with its large super screen and stage, is also surrounded by restaurants, cafes and bars making it a casual seating for outdoor performances and exhibitions.
+The versatile layout with its large screen and stage is surrounded by restaurants, cafes and bars making it a casual seating for outdoor performances and exhibitions.

-More than just a venue, the Square has now found its place as a popular meeting point for many visitors to the city, a familiar landmark where countless people can be found enjoying a quiet afternoon with a book, live music on the stage, or a sports game on the big screen…
+The Square is a popular meeting point for many visitors to the city, a familiar landmark where countless people can be found enjoying a quiet afternoon with a book, live music on the stage, or a sports game on the big screen..

 Festive gatherings at Federation Square are vibrant and occasions, bringing people together with as much openness as the Square holds itself!